Table of Contents

 Buffered Trends¶

 Simulations contain many variables and not all variables can be stored in the time-series database.
 Therefore, short-term time-series can be buffered in a browser session.
-When opening a trend for a variable that is not recorded in the time-series database, Kognitwin Simulation automatically adds the variable to the buffered trend variables.
+When opening a trend for a variable that is not recorded in the time-series database, Simulation in the Industrial Worksurface automatically adds the variable to the buffered trend variables.

 The buffered trends overview menu gives a list of all buffered variables, as well as the possibility to extract a list with these variables, so that it can be restored at a later point in time or for a similar simulation (Import).